azhen1986/springbootdemo/README.md

 # springbootdemo
 first spring boot demo
-20171106 Creating a new branch branch_dev is quick.
+20171106 Creating a new branch branch_dev is quick and fast.